Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Some consequences in GP model fitting

 Coming back to our first one-dimensional example, Figure~\ref{xiong_QQplotsLOO} represents Q-Q plots of the distribution of standardized LOO residuals (right panel) versus ``transformed'' LOO residuals (left panel).

 While these two plots possess quite similar appearances, a difference that stands out occurs at the second point from the left.
 Even if it does not really make sense to think of points in terms of unique locations for the left panel of of Figure~\ref{xiong_QQplotsLOO}, we hypothesize that most entries do not differ much from the standardized version except for those cases where two successive locations come with LOO residuals of relatively high magnitude, which is precisely the case for the fourth and fifth locations from Figure~\ref{xiong_QQplotsLOO}, respectively with large negative and positive LOO residuals.

 As it turns out, the second largest negative LOO residuals from the right panel of Figure~\ref{xiong_QQplotsLOO} does not show up on the left panel, and it seems reasonable to attribute this to its decorrelation from the largest positive residual corresponding to the fifth location (appearing rightmost of the right panel).

-As an additional cross-validation example with a focus on the effect of correlation on Q-Q plots, we added to the data used in the first example (Evaluations at $10$-point regular subdivision of [0,1] of the one-dimensional test function recalled in Eq. \ref{xiong}) a cluster of $10$ additional function evaluations for equi-spaced $x$ values between $0.1$ and $0.3$, and we now present the effect of this cluster on similar Q-Q plots.

-We can see on Figure~\ref{xiong_predsclust} that the function is now very well captured in the region of the added cluster.
-Yet what is no appearent here but is reflected by Figure~\ref{xiong_QQplotsLOOclust} is that leave-one-out predictions are coming with over-evaluated prediction uncertainty for a number of locations, that turn out to originate from the region of the added cluster and also from the flatter region on the right handside.
-While looking at the Q-Q plot of standardized residuals on the right panel of Figure~\ref{xiong_QQplotsLOOclust} suggests some model inadequacy, accounting for and removing covariance between leave-one-out prediction errors as illustrated in the left panel of Figure~\ref{xiong_QQplotsLOOclust} suggests on the contrary that the assumptions underlying the considered GP model do not stand out as unreasonable.

-The results obtained on this modified test case further stress the deleterious effect of neglecting the correlation between cross-validation residuals when diagnosing GP models relying notably on Q-Q plots.
-For completeness, we also added in Section~\ref{CV_ex3} a brief analysis of what cross-validation would result in on this third example when grouping the second to eleventh points within an index vector (and keeping the other points as individual entities like in LOO).
 We now turn to the topic of covariance parameter estimation relying on cross-validation residuals.
 As we will see below, incorporating covariances between CV cross-validation residuals within such approaches leads to interesting developments.